 - Jefferies transact in exchange-traded derivative instruments to facilitate client trading, hedge against market risk, and to gain exposure to underlying assets.
-Listed derivatives are in most of cases not fungible, and Jefferies choice of Execution Venue may therefore be limited.
+Listed derivatives are in most cases not fungible, and Jefferies choice of Execution Venue may therefore be limited.
 The decision to deal on a particular trading venue may therefore be based primarily on the fact that there are no alternative sources of dealing in the products being traded.
 For example, a client wishing to affect a transaction in 3-month short sterling future has no alternative than to transact on ICE Futures Europe as this is currently the only venue for that product.
-Where there is only one execution venue then time of execution will be the highest ranked execution factor.
-Jefferies instructs brokers accordingly to execute on the identified trading venue. - Where there is a choice of Execution Venue, price remains the primary factors, but Jefferies will, unless market conditions dictate, consider that time of execution, costs, order size, and likelihood of execution are also important execution factors.
-Jefferies instructs brokers accordingly to execute on the identified trading venue.
+Jefferies may also decide to pass an order to an execution intermediary, including but not limited to, transactions where Jefferies is not a member of the relevant exchange where the product is traded.
+Where there is only one execution venue then time of execution will be the highest ranked execution factor. - Where there is a choice of Execution Venue, price remains the primary factors, but Jefferies will, unless market conditions dictate, consider that time of execution, costs, order size, and likelihood of execution are also important execution factors.

-OTC Derivatives - Equities and Fixed Income (SWAPS, Options, Forwards, etc.):
+OTC Derivatives - Equities and Fixed Income (Swaps, Options, Forwards, etc.):

-- There are no formalised markets, and in most instances no standard settlement infrastructure, for OTC derivative transactions.
-Dealing in OTC derivatives will be limited to pre-authorised clients with whom legal and ISDA agreements are in place, including agreements to facilitate settlement ('give-up agreements') for certain centrally cleared derivative contracts, and in such cases the perceived operational efficiency of such clients will be relevant.
-Jefferies typically acts based on client instructions. - In certain cases, the nature of the client order is such that the transaction is tailored to meet the client's specific needs and there are little or no comparable products available in the market from which a price and cost comparison can be made.
+- There are no formalised markets, and in most instances no standard settlement infrastructure for OTC derivative transactions.
+Dealing in OTC derivatives will be limited to pre-authorised clients with whom legal and ISDA agreements are in place, including agreements to facilitate settlement ('give-up agreements') for certain centrally cleared derivative contracts, and in such cases the perceived operational efficiency of such clients will be relevant. - In certain cases, the nature of the client order is such that the transaction is tailored to meet the client's specific needs and there are little or no comparable products available in the market from which a price and cost comparison can be made.
 Where this occurs, Jefferies will assess the unique features of the transaction and the client's instructions to determine the relevant execution factors to be considered when executing the client order.

-Jefferies typically acts based on client instructions. - In general, Jefferies consider price, followed by costs, as the most important factors.
+Order Execution Policy In general, Jefferies consider price, followed by costs, as the most important factors.
 Other key execution factors include speed of execution, certainty of execution, and market impact.

-Jefferies instructs brokers accordingly to execute on the identified trading venue. - When executing client orders or taking decisions to deal in OTC products (including bespoke products), Jefferies will check the fairness of the price proposed to the client by gathering market data used in the estimation of the price of such product and, where possible, by comparing with similar or comparable products.
+• When executing client orders or taking decisions to deal in OTC products (including bespoke products), Jefferies will check the fairness of the price proposed to the client by gathering market data used in the estimation of the price of such product and, where possible, by comparing with similar or comparable products.